Grantham

 - The Soke of Grantham was a separate liberty under the borough magistrates until 1826.

-- For today's governance, visit the South Kesteven District Council.
+- At his point in time (2021), Grantham does not have a Town Council.
+For today's local governance, contact the South Kesteven District Council.

 - The parish is divided into five townships: Grantham, Harrowby Within, Manthorpe (with Little Gonerby), New Somerby and Spittlegate Within.
 Spittlegate is in the Winnibrigs and Threo Wapentake.